-Please see the Motion Detection section on "Motion Detection" on page 44for information about how to configure motion detection.
+Please see "Motion Detection" on page 43 for information about how to configure motion detection.

 This step allows you to enable motion detection based on a customized schedule.
 Specify the day and hours.
 You may also choose to always record motion.